arindas/manjarno/README.md

 drivers - none of which override any packages in Arch mainline repositories.

+__Note__: Some of the core problems, including pacmac traffic [17], [18], [19], and security vulnerabilities in the Manjaro system updater [2] have since been fixed.
+The package respository issues are rare in practice and are often isolated to individual packages.

 ## Package Repository issues

 Manjaro maintains a separate repository that is not in sync with Arch's